What's inside an op-amp?

-The internals of operational amplifiers are not explained well on the internet.
-Let's change that.
+The internals of operational amplifiers are typically not explained well.
+Real talk about the differential pair.

 In an earlier article on signal amplification, I discussed a couple of basic transistor amplifier circuits and then introduced op-amps as a better-behaved version of the same.
 This left one question unanswered: what’s inside an op-amp, anyway?